cream cheese bagels

 If, like me, chopping onions make you cry then use a food processor to blitz the onion into small chunks.
 Keep checking it every couple of seconds though as you don't want onion paste.

 I use this food processor for small amounts of food [clicking this link will take you to the food processor I use from Amazon].
-I like this one because its compact and comes with so many attachments that I can use it for so much.
+I like this one because its compact and comes with tons of attachments so I'm not just limited to a processor.

-For bigger amount of food or if I was to meal prep (like when I make my falafel recipe) I use our bigger ninja blender as you can fit tons of food in it.
+For bigger amount of food or if I was to meal prep (like when I make my falafel recipe) I use our bigger ninja blender as you can way more food in it.
 I use this Ninja Blender [clicking this link will take you to the Ninja blender I use on Amazon]

 I like the cream cheese mixture to be really thick on my bagels so they only do two bagels (4 bagel halves).
 If you want the cream cheese spread thinner then it would do 4 bagels (8 bagel halves)